 7. Last But Not Least: Frenchie, Our Favorite

 Last to go was our great favorite, the French Bulldog.
-The cheerful French Bulldog, often nicknamed Frenchie by his fans, is a very likable little dog, who quickly wraps his charm and flattering nature around the paws of any dog lover.
+The cheerful French Bulldog, often nicknamed Frenchie by his fans, is by far the most popular among bully breeds.
+He quickly wraps his charm and flattering nature around the paws of any dog lover!

 The short, stocky build of the French Bulldog gives the impression of a muscular, stocky quadruped.
 At around 12 inches in height, the animal weighs between 17 and 30 lbs.
 The large bat-ears on the angular head and the typically short paws and short tail are striking.
 The shiny fur without undercoat comes in a wide variety of colors, from the usual black and white to beige, cream or dark spotted colors.